Stratio/genai-examples/opensearch-chain-example/README.md

 }
 ```

-Note that the values in the example provided should be adapted to the data present in the OpenSearch service and the user should have the correct permissions to access it.
+Note that the values in the example provided should be adapted to the data present in the OpenSearch service.

 The `"config"` key with the extra metadata is normally added by GenAI API before passing the input to the chain,
 but while developing locally you should add it by hand.